withastro/docs/src/pages/en/guides/integrations-guide/tailwind.md

 ## Troubleshooting

 *   If your installation doesn't seem to be working, make sure to restart the dev server.
 *   If you edit and save a file and don't see your site update accordingly, try refreshing the page.
-*   If you edit and save a file and don't see your site update accordingly, try refreshing the page.
 *   If refreshing the page doesn't update your preview, or if a new installation doesn't seem to be working, then restart the dev server.